TecnologieDemocratiche/TecnologieDemocratiche/README.md

 # TECNOLOGIE DEMOCRATICHE

-Tecnologie Democratiche is a No-Profit association.
+Tecnologie Democratiche is a No Profit association.

 This application is the Application used for the management of the subscribers.
 It allows to register new people and gives them a login in the App which can be used in other websites.